 At Meadowmont Animal Hospital, professional dental cleanings consist of ultrasonic enamel scaling to remove tartar, subgingival hand curettage, enamel polishing and application of a periodontal protective seal called Sanos.
-All our professional dental cleanings include a thorough oral exam with gingival probing and full mouth radiographs to fully assess the health of the tooth, root and surrounding structures.
+All of our professional dental cleanings include a thorough oral exam with gingival probing and full mouth radiographs to fully assess the health of the tooth, root and surrounding structures.
 General anesthesia is required to safely perform these procedures on your pet.

 Veterinary dentistry has developed rapidly over the past fifteen years and is now approaching the same sophisticated techniques that are available in human dentistry.
 Research has proven that pets who have received modern veterinary dental procedures and professional cleanings have an increased life span and quality of life.

 Meadowmont Animal Hospital offers complete veterinary dentistry services including:

 - Professional dental cleaning